bsdpot/potluck/grafana/README.md

 The default ```grafana``` user and password is ```admin```, however you can set your own credentials with the parameters GRAFANAUSER and GRAFANAPASSWORD.

 The REMOTELOG parameter is the IP address of a remote syslog server to send logs to, such as for the ```loki``` flavour on this site.

-The SFTPUSER and SFTPPASS parameters are for the user on the ```vault``` leader in the VAULTSERVER parameter.
-You need to copy in the id_rsa from there to the host of this image.

 # Usage